umeshh7/Project1/README.md

 # Project1
-this is for practicing gitgub
+this is for practicing gitgub and git.